 Temperament and True Companionship

 Back to their roots of herding and pulling sleds for their companions, Samoyeds remain true to their history.
-“Their personalities are so unique in each individual dog, but of course there are some commonalities.
-(Sammies) have a strong desire to be with people and a willingness to try anything once.
-You can’t walk down the street and be an introvert with a Samoyed leash,” Hollenback says.
+“Their personalities are so unique in each individual dog, but of course there are some commonalities,” Hollenback says.
+Sammies “have a strong desire to be with people and a willingness to try anything once.”

-Even though both breeds come from different heritages, have different functionalities, and different personalities, they are both beautiful companions.
+Even though both breeds come from different heritages and have different functionalities and different personalities, they are both beautiful companions.
 Today, both breeds stay true to their history and continue to pronounce themselves as easy to please.